plugdata-team/plugdata/README.md

 <img width="1054" alt="Screenshot 2022-06-29 at 00 18 35" src="https://user-images.githubusercontent.com/44585538/176312569-dca8f9f1-c4c7-4176-82c1-17378daf17fd.png">

-PlugData is a plugin wrapper for PureData, featuring a new GUI made with JUCE.
+PlugData is a plugin wrapper for Pure Data, featuring a new GUI made with JUCE.
 This is still a WIP, and there are probably still some bugs.
 By default, it ships with the ELSE collection of externals and abstractions.
 The aim is to provide a more comfortable patching experience for a large selection of DAWs.
 It can also be used as a standalone replacement for pure-data.

 Join the Discord here, for sharing patches, reporting issues or requesting features: https://discord.gg/eT2RxdF9Nq